AmplifyCreations/AmplifyOcclusion/README.md

 # Amplify Occlusion

   Amplify Occlusion was the first industry-grade, full-featured screen-space ambient occlusion solution to be released on the Asset Store in 2016, at a time when Unity itself lacked a decent SSAO implementation.
-It managed to remain the fastest SSAO solution for Unity until Unity released a built-in implementation of "Multi-scale Volumetric Occlusion" as part of their Post-processing Stack.
+It managed to remain the fastest SSAO solution for Unity released a built-in implementation of "Multi-scale Volumetric Occlusion" as part of their Post-processing Stack.

   The first version of this plugin was using a technique known as HBAO, or "Horizon-Based Ambient Occlusion", based on a 2008 paper titled "Image-Space Horizon-Based Ambient Occlusion"